derekjgriffith/zemaxglass/Notebooks/Computation of Glass Opto-thermal Coefficients.md

 |      -     |  -  |     +    |      -     |
 |      -     |  -  |     -    |      +     |

-Suppose an existing multi-element optical design has been found that has an increase in focal length with temperature.
+Suppose an existing multi-element optical design has been found that has an increase in focal length with temperature ($\Delta T$ positive and $\Delta f$ positive).
 This is associated with negative $\gamma$ at positive lens elements and/or positive $\gamma$ at negative lens elements.
 The increase in focal length can therefore be mitigated by finding a glass with a higher $\gamma$ at positive lens elements and/or finding a glass with a lower $\gamma$ at negative lens elements.
 This represents the most basic approach to athermalisation.

-Since large perturbations to the lens are undesirable, the incremental approach is to find a substitute glass that has very similar refractive index and abbe number to the existing one.
+Since large perturbations to the existing lens design are usually undesirable, the incremental approach is to find a substitute glass that has very similar refractive index $n_d$ and abbe number $\nu_d$ to the existing one.
 Table 8 below can be used to find nearby glasses with the desired shift direction in $\gamma$.

+Use of only $n_d$ and $\nu_d$ to find alternative glasses is quite a primitive approach, especially for systems with very refined color aberration correction.
+An improved selection process takes the relative partial dispersion into account.

 <!-- #endregion -->